Can You Overwater Coral Bells?

 How to fix it?

-If the soil around Coral Bells has been wet for a long time and there is a brown edge on the leaves, you need to dig the plant out.
+If the soil around Coral Bells has been wet for a long time and has a brown edge on the leaves, you need to dig the plant out.
 Clean the roots of the dirt and wash them with water.

 Check the plant for rot on the stem and roots.
 If rot is present, clean it off with a sharp knife or cut off any rotten parts.

-Next, dilute 3 tablespoons of hydrogen peroxide in a cup of water and wash the wounds with this solution.
-Take crushed activated charcoal or wood ash and powder all wounds.
+Next, dilute three tablespoons of hydrogen peroxide in a cup of water and wash the wounds with this solution.

-Put the heuchera in a new pot of proper size and make sure it has drainage holes.
+Put the heuchera in a new pot of the proper size, making sure it has drainage holes.
 Use sterile potting soil.
-Put the plant in full shade and do not repot it until it has fully regenerated.
+Place the plant in full shade, and do not repot it until it regenerates.

 How to avoid overwatering

-To avoid overwatering in the future, you need to use well-drained soil.
+Use well-drained soil to avoid overwatering in the future.
 Transplant Coral Bells into a mixture of garden soil and organic matter (compost, soil conditioner, etc.).
 The amount of organic matter should be about 1 bucket per bush.

 Water only when the soil is 2 inches dry.
-The moisture of the soil is easiest to check with a finger test.
+The soil moisture is most accessible to check with a finger test.
 When watering, use about 1 gallon of water for each plant.

 If you have a high water table on your property, use drainage.
 Pour half a bucket of rocks into the planting hole, sprinkle some soil over them, and then plant the heuchera.